 KeyShot is a system for turning a 3D CAD model, that you've created, into a realistic image.
 The software can also be used for creating animation.
-Thus, it is commonly used by a big variety of customers, such as engineers, designers, CG professionals, architects etc. It is possible to run on both Windows (7, Vista and XP) and MacOS and can import most formats of CAD files.
+Thus, it is commonly used by a big variety of customers, such as engineers, designers, CG professionals, architects etc. It is possible to run on both Windows and MacOS (System Requirements) and can import most formats of CAD files.
 Some of the CAD software already has plug-ins that support KeyShot; these are:

 - Creo 1.0

 - Pro/Engineer Wildfire and Cre Element/Pro

 You can download it from here.
 Navigate to the folder KeyShot and choose the version that is suitable for your system.

 How to install KeyShot 7

 Run the file keyshot_w64_7.1.51.exe.
 If you get the warning window about the program making changes to your computer, allow it.
 You should then get the starting window of installation.

 In the next window choose the users you want to install KeyShot for.
 For example, if you are using a laptop and you have more than one account, you can choose to install the software for all of them.

 Choose the destination folder for installing the software and in the following window choose the folder for locating the Keyshot resources.
 The default folder is the one shown in the image below, but you can change it, if you wish.

 Select the installation Location: